-Perhaps gofer isn't a building material at all.
+There is also the possibility that the word gofer doesn't refer to a building material at all.
 Perhaps it is a description of the Ark's role in ransoming Noah and his household from destruction.
 The Hebrew word for ransom or compensation is kofer and the Hebrew kaphar means to propitiate, to atone for sin, or to cover.
 Kpr refers to the deified priest standing at altar to make atonement.

 This view is supported by the literal translation of Genesis 6:14: Make for you a box of woods of gofer nests you will make the box and you will cover (kaphar) her from the inside and from the outside with a covering (kaphar).

 It should also be noted that the Hebrew radicals k p r refer to "pitch" (bitumen) so the meaning may simply be to cover the box with pitch inside and out.
 Artifacts dating to over 70,000 years found in Syria, Israel and South Africa reveal that stone points were "hafted" to hand implements and weapons using various types of adhesives, including bitumen, resins and ground pigments.